LeandroCaniglia/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 			 self previousLayer backwardPropagateError ].
 ```

 The method `backwardPropagateError:` takes as argument the expected output values.
 It computes the error for each neuron in the output layers and call the method `adjustDeltaWith:`.
-We will soon see this method.
+We will soon see this method.....

 Once the neuron in the output layer have their delta value adjusted, previous layers have to be recursively updated.
 The method `backwardPropagateError` exactly implements this behavior: